govoni/HWWPlots/README.md

 The input root file is expected to contain histograms with the following names:

 - WW       : WW bkg
-- DYjets  : DY + jets bkg
+- DY+jets  : DY + jets bkg
 - top      : top and ttbar bkg
 - VV       : VV excluding WW
 - VVV      : VV (excluding WW) and VVV (read for VH H > lvjj only)
-- Wjets   : W + jets
+- W+jets   : W + jets
 - Wg       : Vgamma
 - Wgs      : Vgamma*
-- CMSdata : data
+- Data     : data
 - ggH      : gluon fusion singal
 - qqH      : vbf signal (if missing is not used)
 - VH       : VH signal (if missing is not used)

 The available analysis categories for the plotting are the following: